 JumboBridge ships as a single Docker image.
-Publish two ports, mount a volume for your data, and you have the whole console — forwarding, mocks, echo servers, an API client and a network simulator — running locally in about a minute.
+Publish two ports, mount a volume for your data, and you have the whole console — forwarding, mock servers, mock SQL databases, echo servers, an API client and a network simulator — running locally in about a minute.
+A standalone jb CLI runs the same engines headless.

 Before you start.
 You only need Docker installed.
 No database, runtime or build tools required — everything is baked into the image.